cmu-sei/crucible/docs/gallery/index.md

 1. Click on the **Settings Cog**.
 2. Navigate to the **Exhibits** tab.
 3. Select the exhibit to be deleted and click on the **Trash Can Icon** next to the exhibit.

+**Upload an Exhibit**

+To upload an exhibit, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Exhibits** tab.
+3. Click on the **Up Arrow** next to the + Icon.
+4. Select the exhibit JSON file to be uploaded.

+**Note:** When adding a new exhibit, a new collection with the uploaded exhibit will be created.
+To view the uploaded exhibit, navigate to the collection using the dropdown and select the collection with the same name as the file uploaded.

+**Download an Exhibit**

+To download an exhibit, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Exhibits** tab.
+3. Click on the **Down Arrow** next to the exhibit to be downloaded.
+4. Look for the JSON file in your Downloads folder.

+**Copy an Exhibit**

+To copy an exhibit, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Exhibits** tab.
+3. Click on the **Copy Icon** next to the exhibit to be copied.
+4. Look for the exhibit name with the user's name.

 **Configure an Exhibit**